dillonhafer/wp-backups/README.md

 About
 -----

 This is a simple Rakefile for automatic database and file backups, and an easy way to restore backups too.
+It looks at wp-config.php for the database configuration needed.

 It does four things: